- The HSP Research Foundation is an Australian-based charity formed in 2005.

 - The HSP Research Foundation Inc (ABN 46 648 875 912) was incorporated as an Association (Inc 9882912) in early 2005.

-- The Constitution was approved at the inaugural Annual General Meeting on June 26, 2005.
+- The Constitution was approved at the inaugural Annual General Meeting on June 26, 2005 and updated in 2013.

 - The Australian Tax Office gave us Deductible Gift Recipient endorsement in August 2005.
 We are also income tax and GST exempt.